IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“The miracle of the appropriateness of the language of mathematics for the formulation of the laws of physics is a wonderful gift which we neither ***understand*** nor ***deserve***.”

+>“The sharp distinction between Initial Conditions and Laws of Nature was initiated by Isaac Newton and I consider this to be one of his most important, if not the most important, accomplishment.
+Before Newton there was no sharp separation between the two concepts.
+Kepler, to whom we owe the three precise laws of planetary motion, tried to explain also the size of the planetary orbits, and their periods.
+After Newton's time the sharp separation of initial conditions and laws of nature was taken for granted and rarely even mentioned.
+Of course, the first ones are quite arbitrary and their properties are hardly parts of physics while the recognition of the latter ones are the prime purpose of our science.
+Whether the sharp separation of the two will stay with us permanently is, of course, as uncertain as is all future development but this question will be further discussed later.
+Perhaps it should be mentioned here that the permanency of the validity of our deterministic laws of nature became questionable as a result of the realization, due initially to D. Zeh, that the states of macroscopic bodies are always under the influence of their environment; in our world they can not be kept separated from it.” [[Source](http://link.springer.com/chapter/10.1007%2F978-3-642-78374-6_29){:target="_blank"}]

 >“I have known a great many intelligent people in my life.
 I knew Planck, von Laue and Heisenberg.
 Paul Dirac was my brother in law; Leo Szilard and Edward Teller have been among my closest friends; and Albert Einstein was a good friend, too.
 But none of them had a mind as quick and acute as Jancsi [John] von Neumann.
 I have often remarked this in the presence of those men and no one ever disputed.
 >
 >But Einstein's understanding was deeper even than von Neumann's.
 His mind was both more penetrating and more original than von Neumann's.
 And that is a very remarkable statement.
 Einstein took an extraordinary pleasure in invention.
 Two of his greatest inventions are the Special and General Theories of Relativity; and for all of Jancsi's brilliance, he never produced anything as original.”